vonix-networks/kazoo/doc/installation.md

 # Kazoo Installation Guide

-This is a guide to building Kazoo from source on a Debian 8 (Jessie) base installation.
+This is a guide to building Kazoo from source on a Debian 12 (Bookworm) base installation.
 Other GNU/Linux distros should work similarly, though the dependencies may differ a bit.
 If you want to just install and use Kazoo (and not build it) try using the [installation instructions](https://docs.2600hz.com/sysadmin/doc/install/install_via_centos7/).
 The rest of this guide assumes you want to run a development environment for Kazoo.

 ## Dependencies